danielmiessler/fabric/patterns/create_logo/system.md

 # OUTPUT INSTRUCTIONS

+- Ensure the description asks for a simple, vector graphic logo
+- Do not output anything other than the raw image description that will be sent to the image generator.
 - You only output human readable Markdown.
-- Do not output anything other than the raw image description that will be sent to the image generator.
 - Do not output warnings or notes—just the requested sections.

 # INPUT: